Sunday Worship

 Volunteer Opportunity: Nourish Flushing

-Living Faith Community Development Corporation (LFCDC), a ministry partner of KCC, recently launched a community food pantry.
+Living Faith Community Development Corporation (LFCDC) recently launched a community food pantry.
 They are looking for volunteers (high school and above) to help serve.
 The pantry is in Murray Hill every other Friday from 3:15pm-5:15pm.
 You can find more information here and sign up here.

 Churchwide Bible Reading Plan